mjs/imapclient/README.rst

 Introduction
 ------------
-IMAPClient aims to be a easy-to-use, Pythonic and complete IMAP client library.
+IMAPClient is an easy-to-use, Pythonic and complete IMAP client library.

 Features: